Welding Technology Program

 Program Education Outcomes: Upon completion of the certificate curriculum in the Welding Technology program, the graduate is prepared to:

-• Demonstrate preparation for the American Welding Society structural certification and State of Maine pipe certification.
+4. Produce and test the quality of acceptable, sound welds in all positions in electric arc welding in preparation for the American Welding Society structural certification and State of Maine pipe certification.

 For Specific Program Information: